 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "The “Self-Executing” Character of the Refugee Protocol’s Nonrefoulement Obligation" (1993).
 Georgetown Law Faculty Publications and Other Works.
-Paper 997.
+997.